What is the Rule of 72?

 $1 x (1+r) x (1+r)

 $1 x (1+r)^n, where n = number of years

-If we want to determine how long it takes to double, that is, getting $1 to $2:
+If we want to determine how long it takes to double our money, turning $1 into $2:

 $1 x (1+r)^n = $2